 Sport is not just a source of intense dedication – it’s also a great equaliser; appealing to children, their parents, and their grandparents, across gender and ethnic lines, and even traversing financial demographics, like no other medium can, for examples, bankers and blue-collar workers share space in the same sports terraces every weekend.

 Sports dedication truly is a law of its own.
 “Some people think football is a matter of life and death,” legendary Liverpool Manager Bill Shankly once said, “I can assure you, it’s much more serious than that”.

 From a Loyalty perspective, sports clubs are the envy of industries across the globe – they have the most loyal fans in the world.
 So, is it any wonder that they are leaders in true Loyalty innovation?

-So how do clubs, and other companies, make the most of this immense, lifelong dedication that fans have?
-And how are they thanking their fans, and encouraging continued loyalty?
+So how do sports clubs, and other companies, make the most of this incredibly powerful, lifelong dedication that fans around the world have?

 Emotional season tickets

-Nurturing a sport
+Nurturing sport year round

 Loyalty Programmes help to maintain interest in a club all year round, keeping interest and this feeling of community through newsletters, competitions, previews and even when the home venue is used for non-sporting purposes.
 For example, American ice hocky team, the Panthers, inform fans of musical gigs/events that are happening in their stadium off-season.